bobjuventus/promise/README.md

 #### Promise.resolve(value)

 Converts values and foreign promises into Promises/A+ promises.
 If you pass it a value then it returns a Promise for that value.
-If you pass it something that is close to a promise (such as a jQuery attempt at a promise) it returns a Promise that takes on the state of `value` (rejected or fulfilled).
+If you pass it something that is close to a promises (such as a jQuery attempt at a promises) it returns a Promise that takes on the state of `value` (rejected or fulfilled).

 #### Promise.rejected(value)

-Returns a rejected promise with the given value.
+Returns a rejected promises with the given value.

 #### Promise.all(list)

-Returns a promise for a list.
-If it is called with a single argument then this returns a promise for a copy of that list with any promises replaced by their fulfilled values.  e.g.
+Returns a promises for a list.
+If it is called with a single argument then this returns a promises for a copy of that list with any promises replaced by their fulfilled values.  e.g.

 ```python
 p = Promise.all([Promise.resolve('a'), 'b', Promise.resolve('c')]) \